 - The OTCQX gets a qualitative review by the OTC group

-- The OTCQB requires the stocks listed to have a minimum value of 1 penny and to do an annual certification that the information is up to date.
+- The OTCQB requires the stocks listed to have a minimum value of 1 penny and to do an annual certification that the information is current.

 - For the Pink Sheets, there are no rules.

 Pink sheet transactions require a broker.
 There is usually less volume and fewer buyers and sellers on the platform.
-Hence, it can take a longer time for orders to fill.
-Many foreign companies choose to list on this exchange to avoid disclosing financial and accounting information.
-Let’s take a look at a few pros and cons for investors wishing to buy these stocks and for companies wishing to list on this exchange.
+Hence, it can take a longer time for orders to be filled.
+Many foreign companies are listed on this exchange to avoid disclosing financial and accounting information.
+Let’s look at a few pros and cons for investors wishing to buy these stocks and for companies wishing to list on this exchange.

 Should You Invest in Pink Sheet Stocks?

-First, before entering a new market like pink sheet stocks, investors should practice.
-Whether it is for the US, Canadian, British, European, or any stock exchange, it is better to get familiarized with it first.
+First, investors should practice before entering a new market like pink sheet stocks.
+Whether for the US, Canadian, British, European, or any stock exchange, it is better to get familiarized with it first.